| Properly fitting your bicycle to your individual body type is crucial

 style seatpost.
 Whichever style you have, once these bolts are loosened you

+will be able to slide or shove the saddle backward or forward.
 Before tightening the seatpost clamp, take a level or just sight across the

 saddle to place it in a level position.
 Now tighten the clamp.
 After all these